judexzhu/Install-Python-on-CoreOs/README.md

 Python on CoreOS. works well with ansible.

-this script install Active Python x86_64 binary to CoreOS. this will works well with ansible, also any 3rd party software. because it hsa pip also. :)
+this script install Active Python x86_64 binary to CoreOS.

 INSTALL
 =======
-just run the contents of shell-script.

 ```
 wget -qO- https://raw.githubusercontent.com/judexzhu/Install-Python-on-CoreOs/master/install-python.sh | bash